Excel Functions Tutorials

 - Ampersand is the alternative way we can combine instead of concatenating function.

-This has been a guide to Concatenate Date in Excel.
+This has been a guide to the Concatenate Date in Excel.
 Here we discuss how to use Concatenate keeping the date format in excel (using TEXT Function) along with practical examples and downloadable excel templates.
 You may also look at these useful functions in excel –